NordLayer - Network Security

 Guest networking management

-Network Access Control solutions also allow companies to admit guest users securely.
-Secure guest access makes it possible to collaborate with partners and contractors while keeping security threats low.
+Network access control solutions also allow companies to admit guest users securely with limited network access.
+Secure guest access allows collaboration with partners and contractors while lowering security threats within a corporate network.

 Internal access management

 When corporate networks grant user access, NAC tools determine what they can do.
 Sensitive resources like client databases can be kept off-limits to unauthorized users.
-Malicious actors will also struggle to move laterally throughout networks, limiting the dangers posed by malware attacks.
+Malicious actors will also struggle to move laterally throughout networks, limiting the dangers of malware attacks.

 Network management

-In some cases, NAC tools can assist with network management tasks such as load balancing and resource allocation.
-The need to update admission policies also encourages regular protocol monitoring, prompting security teams to update access strategies.
+Sometimes, NAC tools can assist with network management tasks such as load balancing and resource allocation.
+Updating admission policies also encourages regular protocol monitoring, prompting security teams to update access strategies.

 What are the major NAC use cases?